Table of contents

 Creative is important to any advertising effort, but when it comes to digital advertising, it is vital.
 There is a small window of opportunity to capture a web user’s attention and compelling creative is the best way to do this.

 When thinking about Holiday-specific creative it is important to note that different strategies will work for different businesses.
-One major component however that stands true for nearly all ecommerce companies is great photo and video content.
+One major component however that stands true for nearly all eCommerce companies is great photo and video content.
 This is an absolute must, it is rare that a campaign will be successful if the imagery is low quality and not engaging.
-Regardless of what content you choose for your ads, make sure it is relevant to your end product, choose content that is engaging, and choose content that is not text heavy (Facebook may actually not even run your ad if text makes up more than 30% of the content).
+Regardless of what content you choose for your ads, make sure it is relevant to your end product, choose content that is engaging, and choose content that is not text-heavy (Facebook may actually not even run your ad if the text makes up more than 30% of the content).

-Some simple best practices to follow for photo or video content for ecommerce advertising are:
+Some simple best practices to follow for photo or video content for eCommerce advertising are:

 It’s no secret that smiles sell.
 With the possible exception of fashion, an ad displaying someone smiling will most likely convey a positive message to your audience.
-Fashion is often an exception, because rather than a smile, confidence is key.
+Fashion is often an exception because rather than a smile, confidence is key.
 If you are selling a product in the fashion industry you are selling confidence, and your goal is to convey that the best way you can.
 Check out Warby Parker’s ad below, they do a great job at this.

 (Source: Warby Parker Facebook Ads Library)

 Try to choose colors that will stand out whether you are running paid social ads or display ads on Google.
 Check out Sephora’s ad below, the perfume they are selling really stands out well against the abstract, yet colorful background.